Gorilla Safari Destinations

 What else to do after a Gorilla Tracking?

 Apart from gorilla trekking in Africa, Africa is known as a top destination for big five watching experience that can be ad did after the gorilla trekking experience in Rwanda, Uganda, or Congo with the most lovely safari activity being the Nyiragongo Hike to see the world’s largest lave lake after the visit the mountain gorillas, Eastern lowland gorillas in Kahuzi Biega National park.

 There are countless opportunities!
 In Rwanda, you can take a Dian Fossey trek, visit Nyungwe and Akagera parks for wildlife Safaris as a way to reduce the cost of the gorilla permit from 1500$$, and Check out Rwanda safaris to see the idea safari destinations with activities to be enjoyed on gorilla tour & Wildlife safari in Africa once booked with Rwanda Gorilla Trek.

 In Uganda, you can visit other primates such as the chimpanzee, baboons, and monkey species.
 Sorry, you won’t find the Orangutans here!
 You can visit Queen Elizabeth National Park for the tree-climbing lions.
 You can also visit Other East African destinations such as Kenya and Tanzania.

 You can adopt a gorilla in Rwanda or Uganda using the sponsorship projects of conservation organizations such as friend a gorilla.
 Since these mountain gorillas are endangered, your contribution to conservation is very much called for.

-Both in Uganda and Rwanda, the mountain gorillas contribute to the local community often branded as poor.
-There are so many eco tourism projects.
-Most of the lodges around the parks do contribute to mission schools, health centers and cultural conservation.
+Both in Uganda and Rwanda, mountain gorillas contribute to the local community often branded as poor.
+There are so many eco-tourism projects.
+Most of the lodges around the parks do contribute to mission schools, health centers, and cultural conservation.
 We arrange gorilla conservation trips in Uganda and Rwanda.